 IOLTA is a method of raising money, primarily for providing legal services to those unable to afford it.

-Rule 1.15 requires that attorneys who handle money belonging to their clients, including settlement checks, fees advanced for services not yet performed, or money to pay court fees, deposit the funds in one or more clearly identifiable trust accounts.
+Rule 1.15 of the Rules of Professional Conduct requires that attorneys who handle client funds or funds entrusted by others, including settlement checks, fees advanced for services not yet performed, or money to pay court fees, to hold those funds in one or more interest-bearing bank accounts labeled as a "Trust Account," or words of similar import.

 If the amount is large or the funds are to be held for a long period of time, the attorney must place the money at interest for the benefit of the client.
-However, if the client funds are not capable of earning income for the client in excess of the costs of securing such income, then they are pooled in a single account with similar funds of other clients.
+However, if the amount of funds is small or the funds held for such a short period of time that they will not earn interest for the client in excess of the cost of maintaining a separate bank account, the funds are pooled in a single account with similar funds of other clients.
 These pooled accounts are Interest on Lawyers’ Trust Accounts (IOLTA) accounts.

 The interest generated by the IOLTA accounts is collected by the Trust Fund Program and distributed to about 100 nonprofit legal aid organizations that provide civil legal aid to indigent people.